k9chen/k9chen.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: The more I know, the more I owe; ergo, I became a pursuer of science.
+subtitle: Discovering the nature of the healthy and diseased mind.

 profile:
   align: right